yutre021/IA/README.md

 ## Get in better

-- With any have any sugestion just adm me
+- If you any have any sugestion just adm me